 The Personal Protective Equipment Section of the OSH Answers has several question-and-answer documents on PPE programs including the selection, use and maintenance of various kinds of PPE.

 When using materials that are harmful by skin contact, wear protective gloves, aprons, boots, hoods or other clothing, depending on the risk of skin contact.
 Choose clothing made of materials that resist permeation, penetration or damage by the chemical.
 The Chemical Protective Clothing question-and-answer document has general information on selecting gloves and other chemical protective clothing.
 The MSDS should recommend appropriate materials.
 If it does not, contact the chemical supplier for specific information.

 Always wear eye protection when working with oxidizers.
 Avoid ordinary safety glasses.
 Use chemical safety goggles instead.
-In some cases, you should also wear a face shield to protect your face from splashes.
+In some cases, you should also wear a face shield (with safety goggles) to protect your face from splashes.
 The Safety Glasses question-and-answer document has information on selecting PPE for protecting the eyes and face.
 The current Canadian Standards Association (CSA) Standard Z94.3, "Industrial Eye and Face Protectors," provides additional advice on selection and use of eye and face protectors.